thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Buttons

+Buttons should be made with the native HTML `<button>` tag, and not a clickable image, or any other workaround that causes unnecessary confusion for screen-reader users.

+Buttons with `type="submit"` should be used to designate the end of a form.
+Developers sometimes disable these buttons until the form has been adequately filled out, but doing so removes the only indicator that screen-reader users have that the form is ending.
+Do not do this.

 ### Links

 To make links accessible, they need to have text-based information that clearly describes their destination.
 The screen-reader does not announce the link path, so the inner text of the link element should be clear about where the link will take the user.